SachariasLofqvist/ArmedMumin/README.md

 - 👋 Hi, I’m @SachariasLofqvist
-- 👀 I’m interested in web development mostly full stack and other computer related stuff
+- 👀 I’m interested in web development mostly full stack and other computer-related stuff
-- 🌱 I’m currently learning how to become a computer scientist
+- 🌱 I’m currently studying to become a civil engineer in industrial management
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m open to collaborating on projects
 - 📫 How to reach me: You can reach me at lofqvist.sacharias@gmail.com